roshanis/10kings/chapter7_balban_revised.md

 "Malik Fakhr," Balban's voice was soft as silk, deadly as drawn steel, "these documents suggest some... discrepancies in your administration."

-The minister's hands trembled as he reached for the nearest ledger, sweat beading on his forehead despite the winter chill. "*Sultan*, there must be some mistake—"
+The minister's hands trembled as he reached for the nearest ledger, sweat beading on his forehead despite the winter chill. "*Sultan*, there must be some mistake..."

 "The only mistake," Balban interrupted, "was trusting you with the people's welfare."
 He gestured to the evidence of embezzlement.
 "Sixty-three villages in the Doab reported famine while you recorded them as prosperous.
 Their tax payments somehow found their way to your private treasury instead of reaching starving peasants."

 Fakhr al-Din's face went white as bone.
-"I can explain—"
+"I can explain..."

 "Explanation is no longer required."
 Balban's nod brought two guards forward.
 "But your execution will serve as explanation to every other administrator tempted by greed.
 Take him."